 Saw is lead author for a number of studies appearing in Educational Researcher, American Journal of Education, Journal of Higher Education, International Journal of Science and Mathematics Education, Hispanic Journal of Behavioral Sciences, Policy Insights from Behavioral and Brain Sciences, and International Journal of Evaluation and Research in Education.
 He is also associate editor for Handbook of the Sociology of Education in the 21st Century (Springer, 2018).

-Saw’s research work has been funded by American Educational Research Association, Annie E. Casey Foundation, Texas Education Agency, the Texas Higher Education Coordinating Board, Texas Workforce Commission, Texas Education Research Center, Michigan State University, University of Texas at Austin, and University of Texas at San Antonio.
-His two current research projects are funded by the National Science Foundation: (1) “BCSER: Developing and validating STEM social capital scales” ($350,000; 2019-2021; DRL-1937722), and (2) “RAPID: Electronic mentoring to address challenges in engineering graduate programs during the COVID-19 pandemic” ($109,317; 2020-2021; DGE-2031066).
+Saw’s research work has been funded by American Educational Research Association, Annie E. Casey Foundation, Texas Education Agency, the Texas Higher Education Coordinating Board, Texas Workforce Commission, Texas Education Research Center, Michigan State University, University of Texas at Austin, University of Texas at San Antonio, and Claremont Graduate University.
+His three current research projects are funded by the National Science Foundation: (1) “BCSER: Developing and validating STEM social capital scales” (Role: PI; $350,000; 2019-2021; DRL-1937722), and (2) “RAPID: Electronic mentoring to address challenges in engineering graduate programs during the COVID-19 pandemic” (Role: PI; $109,317; 2020-2021; DGE-2031066), as well as by the National Institute of Justice (NIJ): “Violence against teachers in the 50 largest U.S. school districts: Predictors, consequences, and school responses” (Role: co-PI; $579,041; 2021-2023; 2020-CK-BX-004).

 “Leveraging social capital to broaden participation in STEM.”
 Policy Insights from Behavioral and Brain Sciences 7, no. 1 (2020): 35-43.